-- The new step with Custom Code gets added to the list of already existing steps.
+- A new step with Custom Code gets added to the list of already existing steps.

 One of the most important factors related to automated tests is “Maintenance”.

-A lot of effort is spent on maintaining the tests than writing the actual tests.
-This leads to wastage of valuable effort and time from the resources who could have rather spent that time on testing the actual application.
+A lot of effort is spent on maintaining the tests rather than writing the actual tests.
+This leads to a wastage of valuable effort and time from the resources who could have rather spent that time testing the actual application.

-Testim helps to minimize the effort required to maintain the automated tests in the following ways:
+Testim helps to minimize the effort required to maintain automated tests in the following ways: